Pet Ear Infections

 After obtaining a history and a thorough physical examination, a sample will likely be taken from your pet’s ear and stained before being placed under a microscope.
 Your veterinarian will look for bacteria, yeast, and cellularity to determine what medications are most likely to be successful in treating the infection.
 In many cases, a liquid flush and an ointment will be dispensed, which will help remove excess debris from the ears, eliminate yeast and bacteria, and reduce the pain caused by infection.
 Which medications are appropriate depend to a large degree on what your veterinarian sees under a microscope.

-It is important to completely clear the ear infection, and your Veterinarian may recommend a re-check examination to look at another sample following treatment to make sure the entire infection is resolved.
-Partially clearing an infection can result in repeated ear infections which can lead to more resistant bacteria which are more difficult to eliminate.
+It is crucial to completely clear the ear infection, and your Veterinarian may recommend a re-check examination to look at another sample following treatment to make sure the entire infection is resolved.
+Partially clearing an infection can result in repeated ear infections, which in turn can lead to more resistant, difficult to eliminate bacteria.

 Veterinary Hospital For Dog and Cat Ear Infections

 Ear infections are painful conditions for your pet.
 Fortunately, identifying the cause and treating the infection with appropriate medications can usually clear the infection and help prevent future infections from occurring.
 If you suspect your pet has an ear infection, I recommend calling one of our offices to schedule an appointment with a member of our Veterinary Hospital.
 With a little love and some help from your vet, we’ll get those ears clean and clear and keep your pet’s tail wagging for years to come.